-Saudi Arabia says firm Arab stand needed to deter Iran, Iraq demurs
+Saudi Arabia says firm stand needed to deter Iran, Iraq demurs

 Gulf states have a joint defence force under the Gulf Cooperation Council (GCC), but the alliance has been fractured by a boycott imposed on Qatar by Saudi Arabia, the UAE, Bahrain and non-GCC Egypt since mid-2017.

-The Gulf Arab communique, carried by Saudi state news agency SPA, said the six nations had discussed the GCC defence mechanism during their meeting.
+The Gulf communique said the six nations had discussed the GCC defence mechanism during their meeting.

 Qatari premier Abdullah bin Nasser Al Thani, whose country hosts the largest U.S. military base in the region, attended the summits, the most senior Qatari official to visit the kingdom since the embargo.

-Reporting by Marwa Rashad and Aziz El Yaakoubi; Additional reporting by David Brunnstrom in Washington, Ali Abdelaty in Cairo, Guy Faulconbridge in London, Lisa Barrington and Sylvia Westall in Dubai, Eric Knecht in Doha and Babak Dehghanpisheh in Geneva; Writing by Ghaida Ghantous, William Maclean, Andrew Cawthorne; editing by Frances Kerry, Leslie Adler and Grant McCool
+Additional reporting by David Brunnstrom in Washington, Ali Abdelaty and Mohamed Elsherifin Cairo, Guy Faulconbridge in London, Lisa Barrington and Sylvia Westall in Dubai, Eric Knecht in Doha and Babak Dehghanpisheh in Geneva; Writing by Ghaida Ghantous; Editing by Leslie Adler and Grant McCool